Can You Backwash Cartridge Pool Filters? Proper Cleaning

 Do cartridge filters need backwashing like sand filters?

-I'm new to cartridge filters and wondering if I need to backwash them like I did with my old sand filter.
+My cleaning supplies are all laid out and I'm ready to tackle this cartridge filter maintenance myself — just need to know if backwashing is the right move.
 My pool guy mentioned something about cleaning them differently but I want to make sure I'm doing this right.
 Should I be looking for a backwash setting on my filter system?

 Quick Answer